Deathcord6/HDV-CORD/README.md

 READ ME

-This applicationh is not for the public use and still in developement.
-Please note this goes agienst discord TOS and whaterver you use it for it on you

-IMPORTANT:
-in order to use this, anti virus must be turned off--# HDV-CORD
+Insomic+

+This grabber is not meant to be used for mealcious purpouse.
+Please take percousion